Twisted Gelfand-Ponomarev modules: Introduction

 We refer to the body of the text for the notions of \textit{linear} and \textit{circular} Kraft quivers (Definition \ref{DefLinCirc}), as well as for the notions of twisted Gelfand-Ponomarev modules \textit{of the first kind} and \textit{of the second kind} (Definition \ref{DefinitionTwistedGFModuleOfFirstSecondKind}).
-We point out that the second item of Theorem \ref{IntroTheoremB} (i.e. the case where $M$ is of the second kind) might be made more explicit depending on the choice of $(K,\sigma)$.
-Namely, while the proofs of Theorems \ref{IntroTheoremA} and \ref{IntroTheoremB} do not depend on this choice, the classification of strict $\sigma$-linear representations $(U,\rho)$ of a connected circular Kraft quiver depends significantly on $(K,\sigma)$.
-In fact, such a representation is entirely determined up to isomorphism by the conjugacy class of its associated \textit{monodromy operator} (Definition \ref{DefinitionMonodromy}), which is a $\sigma^n$-linear automorphism on a finite dimensional $K$-vector space for some $n>0$.
-If $(K,\sigma) = (\mathbb C,\mathrm{id})$, the conjugacy class of such an automorphism is classified by its Jordan normal form, cf. Proposition \ref{PropositionJordanForm}.
-If $K$ is algebraically closed of positive characteristic $p>0$ and $\sigma: x \mapsto x^p$, the Lang-Steinberg theorem states that any two $\sigma^n$-linear automorphisms are conjugate, cf. Corollary \ref{ModulesAttachedToCircularKraftQuiverAlgCl}.
-There might be other specific choices of $(K,\sigma)$ for which $\sigma^n$-linear automorphisms of finite dimensional vector spaces admit a normal form, in which case Theorem \ref{IntroTheoremB} might be made slightly more explicit.\\ The paper contains four Sections.
-Section \ref{Section1} introduces the notion of $\sigma$-linear relations and discusses certain structure theorems under more or less restrictive conditions.
-The contents of Section \ref{Section1} might be of independent interest, and we allowed ourselves to work with infinite dimensional relations for the sake of generality, even though we will only make use of the finite dimensional case later on.
-The notions developed in Section \ref{Section1} are used only in Section \ref{Section3}, so that the reader might as well start their reading directly with Section \ref{Section2}.
-In Section \ref{Section2}, we develop the notions of Kraft quivers and $\sigma$-linear representations on them, and explain how to produce twisted Gelfand-Ponomarev modules out of them.
-Most definitions are taken from \cite{chai:kraft2025}.
-In Section \ref{Section3}, we study the problem conversely.
-Namely starting with a twisted Gelfand-Ponomarev module, we explain how to produce a Kraft quiver together with a $\sigma$-linear representation.
-Most of the constructions and proofs in Section \ref{Section3} are adapted from Chapter 2 of \cite{gelfand-ponomarev:1968}.
-In Section \ref{Section4}, we check that the constructions detailed in the two previous sections are inverse of each other.
-All together, this concludes the proofs of Theorems \ref{IntroTheoremA} and \ref{IntroTheoremB}.
+We point out that the second item of Theorem \ref{IntroTheoremB} (i.e. the case where $M$ is of the second kind) might be made more explicit depending on the choice of $(K,\sigma,\tau)$.
+Namely, while the proofs of Theorems \ref{IntroTheoremA} and \ref{IntroTheoremB} do not depend on this choice, the classification of strict $(\sigma,\tau)$-linear representations $(U,\rho)$ of a connected circular Kraft quiver depends significantly on $(K,\sigma,\tau)$.
+In fact, such a representation is entirely determined up to isomorphism by the conjugacy class of its associated \textit{monodromy operator} (Definition \ref{DefinitionMonodromy}), which is a $\Xi$-linear automorphism on a finite dimensional $K$-vector space, where $\Xi \in \mathrm{Aut}(K)$ is a non-empty product of $\sigma$'s and $\tau^{-1}$'s.
+If $(K,\sigma,\tau) = (\mathbb C,\mathrm{id},\mathrm{id})$, the conjugacy class of such an automorphism is classified by its Jordan normal form, cf. Proposition \ref{PropositionJordanForm}.
+If $K$ is algebraically closed of positive characteristic $p>0$, $\sigma: x \mapsto x^p$ is the Frobenius morphism and $\tau := \sigma^{-1}$, the Lang-Steinberg theorem states that for any $k>0$, any two $\sigma^k$-linear automorphisms are conjugate, cf. Corollary \ref{ModulesAttachedToCircularKraftQuiverAlgCl}.
+There might be other specific choices of $(K,\sigma,\tau)$ for which semilinear automorphisms of finite dimensional vector spaces admit a normal form, in which case Theorem \ref{IntroTheoremB} might be made slightly more explicit.\\